37 Metaphors for Lost with Meaning and Examples

 15. Lost in a Labyrinth

-Meaning: A labyrinth represents a complicated and intricate structure, symbolizing the complex feeling of being lost in life.
+Meaning: A labyrinth represents a complicated and intricate structure.

 Examples in Context: